High Holy Days

 Memorial Book

 Our Yizkor book contains the names of our dearly departed and it is a source of comfort for the entire year, with special readings, prayers, and the Kaddish.
-Submissions for this year’s book are due by August 29.
+Submissions for this year’s book are due by Friday, August 22.
+If you would like to make a new submission, keep your submission the same, or make changes, please click here.

 HHD Food Drive

 Start the New Year off right!
-Let your first mitzvah be to support the Harvey Kornblum Jewish Food Pantry and UH’s Backpack Buddies.
+Let your first mitzvah be to support the Harvey Kornblum Jewish Food Pantry.

 Please bring your food donations to the chapel lobby before Yom Kippur services.